 “During the NRHA fellowship, I pursued rural obstetrics because it’s a topic that I’m passionate about,” said Corcoran.
 “I looked at it from the perspective of provider shortages, which affects a women’s access to safe OB services and prenatal care.
 Historically, family practice physicians would provide OB services to patients within rural areas, but now many in that sub-specialty of family practice doctors are retiring, and nobody is replacing them.
 We wanted this policy paper to highlight the workforce challenges to representatives and recommend policies for their support that would help improve access to OB services within rural communities going forward.”

-The policy brief included specific policy suggestions to address problems such as rural hospitals’ financial constraints, the closure of rural OB programs, and rural maternal care workforce shortages.
+The policy brief included specific policy suggestions to address problems such as Rural and Community Hospitals’ financial constraints, the closure of rural OB programs, and rural maternal care workforce shortages.

 “We looked at both financial and workforce support,” said Corcoran.
 “If federal and state governments can direct more money to support some of these programs, like expanding the Medicaid eligibility for pregnant women or providing malpractice insurance supplements to rural providers, then that will support opportunities for improved access.
 And if we can provide additional support for providers to stay or start working in rural healthcare, whether that’s through loan repayments or advanced training programs or incentives to practice in rural, we can address ongoing recruitment and retention challenges.”

 Congratulations to Lindsay and the other 2020 NRHA Rural Health Fellows!